conan7882/triplet-loss/README.md

 - TensorFlow implementation of person re-identification using triplet loss described in [ In Defense of the Triplet Loss for Person Re-Identification ](https://arxiv.org/abs/1703.07737).
 - In this repository, the metric learning using triplet loss is tested on MNIST and [Market-1501 Dataset](http://www.liangzheng.org/Project/project_reid.html).
-For both dataset, batch hard mining is used during training.
+For both dataset, batch hard mining is used during training, which is implemented in [src/triplet/hard_mining.py](src/triplet/hard_mining.py).
 - Below are some results on [Market-1501 Dataset](http://www.liangzheng.org/Project/project_reid.html).
 From left to right: query image and top 10 retrieved images (green boarder - true positive; red border - false positive).
 ![result1](docs/query_2.png)
 ![result2](docs/query_1.png)